mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 Chromium and Chromium OS use a package of scripts called `depot_tools` to manage checkouts and code reviews.
 The `depot_tools` package includes custom git binary, ninja build tools, gclient, gn, ninja, gcl, git-cl, repo, and others.

-It is very easy to get these tools just take your first step of cloning the repository by using this command:
+It is very easy to get these tools.
+Just take your first step by cloning the repository with this command:

 ```
     1- git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git
 ```

-Now, its time to add into *PATH Environment* variables, so the binaries/dependencies included in the repository would be available in the current terminal by using this command:
+Now, its time to add path into *PATH Environment Variables*, so that the binaries/dependencies must be included in the repository.
+In this way, these binaries would be available in the current terminal:

 ```
     2- export PATH="$PATH:${HOME}/depot_tools"
 ```

-If you close the current instance of Linux-terminal, then before starting any step (except step-1), you have to repeat this step.
-To get more detailed intuition you can visit [Get Chromium Depot Tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up)
+If you close the current instance of Linux-terminal, then before starting any step (except step-1), you have to repeat this step to get working binaries in that instance.
+To get more detailed intuition, you can visit [Get Chromium Depot Tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up)

 After this make a new directory and go into that directory using these commands:

 ```
     3-   mkdir webrtc_android
     3.1- cd webrtc_android
 ```

 This is the directory, where all of your WebRTC Native Stack will be cloned and synced.
-Now, Here comes the two giant steps of this getting code procedure which are:
+Now, here comes the two *giant* steps of this getting code procedure which are:

-- Here, Fetch command is used to get the a regular WebRTC Native Source Code with the Android-specific parts added.
+- Fetch command is used to get the a regular WebRTC Native Source Code with the Android-specific parts added.
 - Gclient Sync command is used to update your checkout for underlying source code i.e WebRTC Native Code.

 Make sure your current directory is `webrtc_android/`: